FIF Filing Checklist

 - Every purchase, sale, dividend, reinvested dividend, brokerage amount, fee rebate, and foreign tax withheld during the income year.

-- FX evidence for each foreign-currency amount, including the conversion method used.
+- Exchange rate evidence for each foreign currency amount, including the conversion method used.
 IR461 allows actual rates and certain rolling or mid-month approaches when applied consistently.

 - Broker statements or exports from each platform, plus notes explaining any manual normalisation, split, transfer, or partial-sale allocation.